 Supplements like Revive’s Bergamot are an easy way to promote healthy cholesterol and maintain circulatory wellness.
 Bergamot is known for its anti-inflammatory and antioxidant effects, and the supplement’s proprietary blend is formulated to reduce fatty liver deposits that build up to unhealthy cholesterol.

 Smoking not only puts you at an increased risk for high blood pressure and diabetes, but it also lowers your healthy HDL cholesterol levels.
 Quitting smoking can help you maintain healthy cholesterol levels, reducing your risk of heart disease.

 Even if you can’t find a way to reduce chronic stress, finding healthy coping mechanisms can help keep cortisol production and cholesterol levels under control.
 Some examples are meditating, getting a good night’s sleep, and doing activities that make you happy.
 Some simple things, like petting a dog, can increase oxytocin production, which fights stress and lowers blood pressure.
 Professional counseling can help you develop healthy coping mechanisms for chronic stress.

 Stress is a part of life, just as cholesterol is a part of the body.
 In normal amounts, neither is harmful to your health.
 However, when stress goes unchecked, it can raise cholesterol levels and put your health at risk.
-Taking simple steps like eating low-fat foods, exercising, quitting smoking, and adding supplements to your diet can all help reduce bad cholesterol and build healthy cholesterol.
+Taking simple steps like eating low-fat foods, exercising, quitting smoking, and adding natural supplements to your diet can all help reduce bad cholesterol and build healthy cholesterol.
 Additionally, minimizing chronic stress and learning useful coping mechanisms can help lower your cortisol and your cholesterol levels.
 Reducing stress can reduce your cholesterol levels, helping you build a healthy lifestyle inside and out.